 The first three months of a pregnancy are a critical time for a growing fetus: In addition to many other developments taking place throughout the body, the structure of the mouth and face also begins to take shape.

-Normally, at around the fifth or sixth week, the two sides of a baby’s upper lip begin to fuse together.
-Sometimes, though, the fusing doesn’t happen the right way and the upper lip is split, or cleft.
+Around the fifth to sixth week of pregnancy is when the two sides of a baby’s upper lip will fuse together.
+Sometimes the fusing process does not happen properly which results in the upper lip being split, or cleft.

-A child with a cleft lip has a visible separation in the skin of her top lip.
-This space can be a small hole, or it can be a significant opening that extends from the base of the baby’s nose all the way down to her top jaw and gums.
+A child with a cleft lip has a visible separation in the skin of their top lip.
+This space can be a small hole, or it can be a significant opening that extends from the base of the baby’s nose all the way down to their top jaw and gums.

-Between the eighth and twelfth weeks of pregnancy, the roof of a baby’s mouth begins to form.
+By the eighth to ninth week of pregnancy, the roof of the baby’s mouth (palate) should be formed.
 The roof of the mouth is made up of two parts:

 When the development of one or both of these parts is incomplete, the baby has what is known as a cleft palate.

-A child can be born with a cleft lip, a cleft palate or both.
-Cleft lip/cleft palate:
+A child can be born with a cleft lip, a cleft palate, or both:

-The good news is that cleft lip/cleft palate are very treatable.
+The good news is that babies with a cleft lip and cleft palate are very treatable.
 Although children with more advanced cases may require assistance in several areas, and may need multiple procedures over time, there are several minimally invasive treatment options available to help them regain a normal appearance and range of functions.